State school: China

 In China, state schools are funded and administered by the education sector within the government.
 Although some, especially high schools, have started to charge a fair portion of parents of students an additional tuition fee, due to the increased places offered by the schools in recent years.
 Top state schools are often very selective, however.
 Students who miss their entrance requirement may still gain places if they meet a relatively lower requirement and their parents are willing to pay for the additional fees.
 Some parents appreciate the idea as they may send their children to good schools even though they may not be academically qualified, while others believe that it is not fair for someone who has a background of poverty.

 The public spending on schools in China has been uneven due to insufficient investment in education.
-This condition is in favor of urban schools and it is promoted by past policies such as the mandate for rural public schools to have a higher student-to-teacher ratio.
+This condition is in favour of urban schools and it is promoted by past policies such as the mandate for rural public schools to have a higher student-to-teacher ratio.
 The inequality of resources is exacerbated by the way public schools in urban areas enjoy more support since local governments have more developed economies.
 Aside from the disparity between urban and rural public schools, there was also the dichotomized system adopted since 1978, which divided schools into two groups: key schools (zhongdianxiao) and non-key schools (putongxiao).

 Key schools receive more funding due to the goal of developing first-class education in a limited number of schools in a short period of time.
-The key school system was canceled by the 2006 amendment to the Compulsory Education Law, along with the introduction of reforms that address education inequality.
+The key school system was cancelled by the 2006 amendment to the Compulsory Education Law, along with the introduction of reforms that address education inequality.